Ailerios/hecomp-hka-projwork/README.md

 - number of bits for plaintext modulus: 22
 - row_size: slot_count / 2

-### Execution time
+### Tests
+500 cycles with 2 operations per cycle with the same encrypted object.
+Exception is squaring, where only 1 operation per cycle is performed.
+New cycle means new encryption of fresh data.
+More operations per cycle resulted in overflows and negative results.

-Average execution time of 1000 operations, except squaring, of which 500 operations have been executed.
-Time is specified in milliseconds and rounded to 6 decimals.
+Average execution time is specified in milliseconds and rounded to 6 decimals.

+#### Test 1
+Test 1 is performed with a random integer between 1 and 100 for each slot.
+In each cycle all slots are filled with new random integers.

-#### Ciphertext-Ciphertext:
+##### Ciphertext-Ciphertext:

 |                       | HElayers  | Pyfhel    | Microsoft SEAL  |
 |-----------------------|-----------|-----------|-----------------|